Quinn Hughes: Rookie season and Calder nomination

-Upon returning from the All-Star break, Hughes continued his record breaking season with the Canucks.
-On February 27, he recorded an assist on J. T. Miller's power play goal against the Ottawa Senators, replacing Boeser as the franchise record holder for most powerplay points in a season by a rookie.
-As well, that assist was his 43rd of the season, moving him into first place for most single assists by a rookie in franchise history.
+Upon returning from the All-Star break, Hughes continued his record-breaking season with the Canucks.
+On February 27, he recorded an assist on J. T. Miller's power-play goal against the Ottawa Senators, replacing Boeser as the franchise record holder for most powerplay points in a season by a rookie.
+That assist was also his 43rd of the season, moving him into first place for most single assists by a rookie in franchise history.
 He was subsequently named Rookie of the Month for February.
 Although the 2019–20 season was eventually paused due to the coronavirus, Hughes ended his rookie season as the lead rookie in points league-wide, becoming the third rookie defensemen since Bobby Orr and Brian Leetch to do so in the modern era.
 As a result of his play, he was named a Calder Memorial Trophy finalist alongside Cale Makar and Dominik Kubalík.

 Hughes returned to the Canucks for their Return to Play Initiative months following the conclusion of the regular season, saying he felt "as strong as I've ever been."
-During the pause in play, he lived in Plymouth, Michigan with his family and played sports with his brothers everyday to remain in shape.
-He made his postseason debut during the teams qualifying round against the Minnesota Wild and recorded his first multi-point playoff game on August 6, 2020, as the Canucks took the lead in the series 2–1.
+During the play pause, he lived in Plymouth, Michigan with his family and played sports with his brothers daily to remain in shape.
+He made his postseason debut during the team's qualifying round against the Minnesota Wild and recorded his first multi-point playoff game on August 6, 2020, as the Canucks took a 2–1 lead in the series.
 As a result, he became the sixth youngest defenseman to record a three-assist playoff game and the youngest in team history.
-During the second round against the Vegas Golden Knights, Hughes set a new NHL record for most playoff assists by a rookie defensemen with 13 assists in 15 playoff games.
+During the second round against the Vegas Golden Knights, Hughes set a new NHL record for most playoff assists by a rookie defenseman with 13 assists in 15 playoff games.
 After recording a goal and an assist during Game 6, he also surpassed the record for most points in a postseason by a rookie defenseman set by Cale Makar the night before.
 Following the Canucks elimination from the playoffs, Hughes was named to the All-Rookie Team, becoming the first Canucks defenseman since Mattias Öhlund in 1997–98 to be named on the team.
 Hughes would finish second in Calder Trophy voting to Cale Makar, becoming the third consecutive Canucks rookie to place in the top two for the award.